About Summit K2

 Summit K2 is authorized by the Contra Costa County Office of Education and is tuition-free and open to all students.
 As a public school, enrollment is open to all students in grades 7 through 12.

-We will be holding an admissions lottery for the current 2021-22 school year, for all grades on September 8th, 2021 at 4:00 PM.
-All applications received at 11:59 PM on September 7th, 2021 will be included in the lottery.
+We will be holding an admissions lottery for the current 2024-2025 school year for grades 9-12 on Thursday, February 29, 2024.
 Admissions offers will be made on a space available basis as a result of the lottery.
 Any applicant who does not receive an offer of admission will be placed on the waitlist.

 The Summit Difference